Genomon-Project/paplot-doc/data_signature.rst

 then signature contribution graph are generated (`example <http://genomon-project.github.io/paplot/signature_stack/graph_stack2.html>`_).

 :id:
   | List of samples.
-For each sample, sample indices are assigned (in this example, PD3851a=0、PD3890a=1、PD3904a=2 and so on).
+For each sample, sample indices are assigned (in this example, PD3851a=0, PD3890a=1, PD3904a=2 and so on).

 :mutation_count:
-  | The number of mutations for each sample.
-  | In the above example, (the mutation number for PD3851a =4001, the mutation number for PD3890a = 7174 and so on).
+  | The number of mutations for each sample (the mutation number for PD3851a =4001, the mutation number for PD3890a = 7174 and so on).

 :mutation:
   | Contribution ratio of each mutation signature to each sample ([sample index, signature index, value]).